 7. More tests are conducted during the display, including the test that shows your computer testing the memory.
 If problems are found from now on they will be displayed in a text message on the screen.

-8. Next, the bios searches for something that it can boot from.
+8. Next, the bios search for something that it can boot from.
 Under the boot sequence, this can be set in the CMOS.
 This can be set to the A: Drive (Floppy) C: (Hard Drive, Primary Partition) D: (CD/DVD Drive) or others such as the USB drive or network card (depending on the bios).

 9. The bios will search for the Master Boot Record (MBR), once the target boot device has been selected.
 While searching for a hard drive it looks at cylinder 0, head 0, sector 1.